bieri2/ATMS597-Project2-GroupA/README.md

 ## (3) Plotting the Climate Stripes/Time-Series:

-This is done with the <b>plot_stripes</b> program.
+This is done with the <b>plot_stripes</b> function.
 This program plots Climate Stripes following the procedure created by Ed Hawkins at the University of Reading: https://showyourstripes.info/

-   (c) Station_name - Self-explanatory.
-Used to title the plot only.

-   (d) plot_tseries - A character user prompt that only plots the time-series on the stripes if the user inputs 'y'.
+This function can be used to plot data at yearly, monthly, or weekly frequency.
+The frequency can be specified using the flag 'tunit'.
+Additionally, the user can opt to plot a time series with axis labels over the Climate Stripes by using the 'plot_tseries' flag.